Pitman's Theorem, Black-Scholes Equation, and Derivative Pricing for Fundraisers: Financial market

 This is the fraction of the stock multiplied by its volatility.
 We denote the class of this type of process $\xi$ as $\mathcal{L}^{2}$ and the corresponding portfolio value as $V^{\xi}$.
 The log price of $V^{\xi}$ is

-Next, we introduce the growth optimal portfolio (GOP hereafter), which is characterized as the portfolio that maximizes the drift term of the log price. \begin{definition} The GOP is a portfolio with a value $G=V^{\eta}, \eta \in \mathcal{L}^{2}$ that satisfies any $\xi \in \mathcal{L}^{2}$
+Next, we introduce the GOP, which is characterized as the portfolio that maximizes the drift term of the log price. \begin{definition} The GOP is a portfolio with a value $G=V^{\eta}, \eta \in \mathcal{L}^{2}$ that satisfies any $\xi \in \mathcal{L}^{2}$

 for all $t$ almost surely. \end{definition} We always consider a GOP with $G_{0}=1$.
 The following proposition can be demonstrated using straightforward computations: \begin{proposition} The GOP for the investor is